dokato/dokato.github.io/content/pages/about.md

 - (2019) Helping out at [BMVC](http://bmvc2019.org) conference in Cardiff;

-- (2018) Co-organising workshop [Best programming practices for open science](https://sciprogramming.wordpress.com/) for **GW4**.
-Workshop aimed to promote good programming standards for reproducible research.
+- (2018) Organising workshop [Best programming practices for open science](https://sciprogramming.wordpress.com/) for **GW4**.
+The workshop aimed to promote good programming standards for reproducible research.